VladimirStepanov/pocket-golang-sdk/README.md

 ## Overview

-This is simple SDK implementation for the [Pocket](https://getpocket.com/developer/?src=footer_v2) Before using it, you must create a [Pocket Application](https://getpocket.com/developer/apps/new)
+This is simple SDK implementation for the [Pocket](https://getpocket.com/developer/?src=footer_v2).
+Before using it, you should create a [Pocket Application](https://getpocket.com/developer/apps/new)

-This SDK implements all [Developer API features](https://getpocket.com/developer/docs/overview):
+This SDK implements all developer API features:

 - [Authentication](https://getpocket.com/developer/docs/authentication)
 - [Modify](https://getpocket.com/developer/docs/v3/modify)